dhamacher/image-text-detection-app/README.md

 * make

 # Build and Deploy with `make`
-The below table provides more details about the `make targets`.
-To use them run `make <Make Target>` in the project's root folder
+The below table provides more details about the `make targets` used to build, deploy, and run the application.
+In order to use them, run the `make <Make Target>` command in the project's root folder.

 | Make Target | Description |
 |-------------|-------------|